tgi-io/tgi-core/README.md

 Current
 -------
-+ have ask() let Attribute be optional so can do quicker ask functions
-- yesno needs cancel / undefined
-- Misc remove bucket - replace example with closure variables as needed
 - make Command.prototype.restart work to restart a command
 - command event for error needs to pass error along